Letters from a Composer

 Some Perspective on the Tradition of Harmony

 We've experienced that a single tone is only useful in a musical context when it forms an interval with another tone.
 Similarly, a chord is only useful musically when it forms a chord-connection with another group of tones.
 We see yet again that musical tension is created by juxtaposing two units.
-During a chord connection, three forces are brought to life within us: the rhythmic, melodic, and harmonic.
+During a chord connection, three forces are brought to life within us: the rhythm, melody, and harmony.

 Keep reading with a 7-day free trial